moq-wg/moq-transport/draft-ietf-moq-transport.md

-To send an Object with `Object Forwarding Preference` = `Track`, find the open stream that is associated with the subscription, or open a new one and send the `STREAM_HEADER_TRACK` if needed, then serialize the the following object fields.
+To send an Object with `Object Forwarding Preference` = `Track`, find the open stream that is associated with the subscription, or open a new one and send the `STREAM_HEADER_TRACK` if needed, then serialize the following object fields.

 ~~~
 {